6 Cases Where Veganism May Not Be For You

 Binge Eating

-Another unhealthy thing about becoming vegan is that some people may just get tired of eating that way, which leads to binge eating.
+Oh, the boredom after awhile… Vegans may get tired of eating the same greens, beans and fruits, prepared the same way, which leads them to binge eat everything else.
 This is counterproductive because you’re incorporating highly fattening foods in your body, which defeats the purpose.

 Lack of Energy

-Another reason that people quit veganism is that you don’t get enough fat and iron from plants.
-This can cause a lack of energy because your food spectrum is not as diverse as a person who eats pasta, eggs, vegetables, and meat.
+Some people feel another reason to quit veganism is not getting enough vitamins, good fats or iron from plants.
+This may cause a lack of energy because their food spectrum is limited and not as diverse as a person who eats a variety of foods such as, pasta, eggs, fish, vegetables, and meat.